 Paul is Chairman and CEO of DFB Pharmaceuticals.
 In 1990, Paul and two partners founded DFB with the purchase of DPT Laboratories from Alcon.
 From there, Paul expanded DFB into a portfolio of healthcare companies growing from $18 million to more than $400 million in annual sales, with operations in Texas, New Jersey, Germany, and Canada.
 This growth was achieved with no shareholder dilution.
 By the end of 2012, DFB had sold major operating companies including Coria to Valeant, Healthpoint to Smith & Nephew, and majority interest in DPT to Renaissance Pharmaceuticals.
 In all, under Paul’s leadership, DFB has realized more than $1.5 billion of value to date.

 In 2013, Paul and a remaning partner invested some of the proceeds into a new vision for DFB.
 This vision leveraged retained operating company, Phyton Biotech, to establish a foothold in oncology, and discover new investment opportunities in and around oncology.
-This led to the identification of an innovative nanoparticle production technology, and partnership with CritiTech and US Biotest in 2015, to develop a nanoparticle drug development platform under a newly created affiliate, Nanology, LLC.
-Through Nanology, Paul assembled a team of internal and external experts who has recently progressed this platform into multiple clinical trials across oncology, dermatology, and women’s health.
+This led to the identification of an innovative submicron particle production technology, and collaboration with CritiTech and US Biotest in 2015, to develop a submicron particle drug development platform under a newly created affiliate, Nanology, LLC.
+Through Nanology, Paul assembled a team of internal and external experts who has recently progressed this platform into multiple clinical trials across oncology and dermatology.

 Today, Paul continues to lead DFB and is also involved in a number of philanthropic endeavors.
 Before founding DFB, Paul had nearly two decades of executive leadership experience with Johnson & Johnson and Baxter.
 He is also the past owner of three industrial distribution companies, which he turned around to profitability from Chapter 11 status at acquisition, and, ultimately, sold to a large, public corporation.
 Paul serves on the board of directors of Renaissance Acquisition Holdings LLC, Multicultural Alliance, and RXi Pharmaceuticals Corporation.
 He holds a Bachelor of Science degree in Mechanical Engineering from Tulane University and a Juris Doctor of Law from Loyola University.